jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 Preparation initialization involves the following steps:

-1. Evaluate the VIDPF share on the sequence of prefixes, obtaining our share of each corresponding payload.
-This step also produces our share of `beta`, to be used to verify the FLP, and the VIDPF proof.
+1. Evaluate the VIDPF share on the sequence of prefixes, obtaining our share of the prefix tree.

-1. If applicable, run the FLP query generation algorithm on our share of `beta` and proof to obtain our FLP verifier share.
-If joint randomness is required, then compute our joint randomness part and derive the joint randomness seed using our co-Aggregator's part provided by the Client.
+1. If applicable, run the FLP query generation algorithm on our share of the encoded weight to obtain our FLP verifier share.
+If joint randomness is required, then compute our joint randomness part and derive the joint randomness seed using our peer Aggregator's part provided by the Client.
    Note that the Client may have provided the wrong part, so we need to check that the seed was computed correctly before completing preparation.

 1. Truncate each payload share according to the FLP encoding scheme and flatten them into a single vector of field elements.
 This constitutes Mastic's